proteinreport/proteinreport.org/content/en/newswire/proeon-awarded-technology-pioneer-world-economic-forum/index.md

 <p>Technology Pioneers have been selected based on the community’s selection criteria, which includes innovation, impact and leadership as well as the company’s relevance with the World Economic Forum’s Platforms.</p>
 <p>All info on this year’s Technology Pioneers can be found here: <a href="http://wef.ch/techpioneers22">http://wef.ch/techpioneers22</a></p>
 <p><strong>About Proeon</strong><br />
 Proeon is a food ingredients innovation start-up working on creating healthier, tastier, and more sustainable food solutions.
-The company creates high quality plant protein ingredients with superior nutritional, functional, and sensory properties, through intensive R&amp;D. It is committed to building a food ecosystem that is sustainable, consumer-driven, and environmentally responsible.
+The company creates high quality plant protein ingredients with superior nutritional, functional, and sensory properties, through intensive R&D. It is committed to building a food ecosystem that is sustainable, consumer-driven, and environmentally responsible.
 In collaboration with their partners and customers, they aim to save more than 170Bn litres of water and eliminate about 150 MT of CO2 emissions by replacing wasteful, animal-based foods with plant-based alternatives.</p>
 <p><strong>About World Economic Forum</strong><br />
 The World Economic Forum, committed to improving the state of the world, is the International Organization for Public-Private Cooperation.
 The Forum engages the foremost political, business and other leaders of society to shape global, regional and industry agendas. (<a href="http://www.weforum.org">www.weforum.org</a>).</p>
 <p><strong>About the Technology Pioneers</strong><br />